 Write a Commit Message.
 Click the Commit button to commit the changes to the local Git repository.

 - From the same Commit Changes window, click the Commit and Push button to commit the changes and push them to the remote repository.
 This Manage Remotes window is displayed.
 The window is also available from the status bar.

 - In the Name section, add the name of the remote repository.

 - In the URL section, add the remote URL.

 If you want to make modifications to the added repositories, simply click an entry, change the name and URL, then click the Update button.
 When you're done click Add, then Save.
 The following message box opens.
 This means that the local repository is not synchronized with the remote one.

 - Click the Overwrite remote content button to push the local versions of files to the remote repository and overwrite the files there.

 - Click the Pull (rebase) button to pull the remote files and rebase the current branch.

 - Click the Cancel button to discard the whole operation.

-The number of unpushed changes, and files with uncommitted changes are visible in the status bar.
+The number of unpushed changes, and newly added files are visible in the status bar.
 Click the icon to open the Commit Changes window, or the icon to push changes.